rpfilomeno/rpfilomeno/README.md

-I'm a Research and Development Specialist from Philippines.
-I like designing and building products based on emerging web technologies.
-My main focus is on telecomunication and banking industries.
-You can find some of my opensource projects hosted here on GitHub so feel free to check them out or contact me if you like to collaborate on a project.
+I'm a Research and Development Specialist from the Philippines.
+I like designing and building products based on AI automation.
+My main focus is on telecommunication and banking industries.
+You can find some of my open-source projects hosted here on GitHub so feel free to check them out or contact me if you like to collaborate on a project.
 If you want to know more about me, follow <a rel="me" href="https://rogverse.fyi">rogverse.fyi</a>.

 ### ✨ Featured Project: JELai the AI Vtuber